GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (127) .md

 **At Higher Tiers**: Each tier beyond the original extends the range by 1 yard.

 **Critical Failure**: Your words are instead shrill and crackled as you strain your voice.
 Yourself and every creature within a number of yards equal to the spell's tier suffer a sonic attack.
 The attack has advantage against you and disadvantage against each other creature.
 Your voice will sound weak until your spell-sickness has recovered.

+#### Deject

+**Minimum Tier**: 1

+**Casting TIme**: 1 reaction, which you take in response to a projectile attack against yourself

+**Effect**: You gain a bonus to defense against that attack equal to the lowest of the spell's tier as a web of glowing particles forms a screen between yourself and the projectile.
+If the attack is a critical failure, the projectile ceases to exist.
+This cannot affect a magical projectile unless the spell check is a critical success.

+Note that as it only affects projectiles, meaning rays are unaffected by the spell.

+**At Higher Tiers**: The benefits for higher tiers are noted above.

+**Critical Failure**: The glowing particles actually pull in the projectile, giving it a bonus for the purpose of determining a critical hit equal to the spell's tier.

 #### Destructive Volley